Sandra Mckeever MBACP (Snr.Accred.) UKRCP., MSc., PGDip., Cert.ED.,

-I offer counselling and psychotherapy to adults and young people over 18 years of age, providing a warm, safe, confidential space where you can begin to explore whatever may be troubling you at this time.
-I also offer supervision to those who work in counselling and psychotherapy and offer discounted rates for trainees.
+I offer counselling and psychotherapy to adults and young people over 21 years of age, providing a warm, safe, confidential space where you can explore whatever may be troubling you at this time.
+I also offer supervision to those who work in the counselling and psychotherapy professions.

 Training, qualifications & experience